-Myolysis for uterine fibroids is not without its risks.
+Myolysis for fibroids is not without its risks.
 A concern with many of the treatments for fibroid removal or destruction is their effect on future fertility and pregnancies.
 As fibroid tissue is destroyed with myolysis, scar tissue may form in the endometrium (the inner lining of the uterus) or in the myometrium (the muscular component of the uterus).
 Because myolysis causes tissue destruction without repair, the uterus may not be able to withstand the stress of a pregnancy.
 The size and location of the fibroid along with which energy source is chosen determines the risk and amount of scar tissue formation.
 While some studies have had some participants achieve successful pregnancies, some have also seen pregnancy complications such as uterine rupture.²⁻⁴ Because of this, the safety of the procedure for future pregnancy has not yet been established and women planning future pregnancies may want to look into other options such as myomectomy or uterine artery embolization.

 However, for those without pregnancy plans, myolysis may provide an effective, minimally invasive alternative to other surgical options for symptomatic fibroids.

 Myolysis for fibroids is not a perfect treatment, however, it can provide a reduction in symptoms for women experiencing abnormal bleeding because of their fibroids.
 Depending on your specific symptoms, fibroid characteristics, and future plans for pregnancy, myolysis may be right for you.
 Talk to a fibroid specialist about your treatment options, and familiarize yourself with which one may be best for you.